Oak Herringbone Dining Table - Custom Handcrafted Pattern

 Available Finishes

-- Natural oiled — the most popular choice
+- Natural oiled — the popular choice

 - Black stained — modern and powerful